-Teen killed in Cleveland shooting identified as high school wrestler, football player
+16-year-old killed in shooting identified as high school wrestler, football player

 He was taken to MetroHealth Medical Center with a gunshot wound to his neck and pronounced dead.

 Juma, a Tanzanian refugee, lived a few units down and was at the apartment visiting with family.
 He was a sophomore at the John Marshall School of Civic and Business Leadership, where he played football and wrestled.
+Loved ones described the teen as goofy, loving and supportive.

 A vigil will be held Tuesday at 5:30 p.m. outside the apartment building.